hellska/InfiniteOrchestra/README.md

 # Freesoundscapes
 Small Flask based application.
-Text based Freesound samples search and download.
+Text based search in the Freesound database, the retrieved sounds are showed embedded in the search page, while the IDs are stored in the DB for future use.
 This application is still under development, it has bugs and is incomplete, any contribution is welcome.
+To read more about the app check the [Freesound Labs dedicated page](http://labs.freesound.org/apps/infinite-orchestra.html).

 # Description
 Author: Daniele Scarano

-Release: 0.1 beta
+Release: 0.2 beta

 # Installation
 To install the app clone the repository in your computer, create a virtual environment using virtualenv (optional, but recommended).
 Once you have set up the virtual environment enter the folder